All applicants must meet our general entry and language requirements.

 Months of entry

-The PhD in Creative Music Practice involves research that combines textual and musical outputs, e.g. composition, performance (either of original or pre-existing repertoire), installation, sound design and interactive music software.
+The PhD in Creative Music Practice is an opportunity for you to pursue practice-led research in the field of music at the highest level.
+This will involve research that combines textual and musical outputs.
+For example, composition, performance (either of original or pre-existing repertoire), installation, sound design, and interactive music software.

-The format of the PhD thesis would consist of a text of not more than 50,000 words and a comprehensive record of the musical material (recordings, scores, software etc.) contained in a coherent and archive-able format (bound thesis and/or CD/DVD).
-In the case of theses relating to live musical performances, documentation in the form of high quality audio and video recordings is central to the submitted materials.
+The format of the PhD thesis consists of a text of not more than 50,000 words, as well as the documentation of the process, contained in a coherent and archivable format (bound thesis plus electronic documents (PDF, webpages, etc.) submitted in memory stick/CD/DVD).
+Where a thesis relates to live musical performances, documentation in the form of high-quality audio and video recordings is central to the submitted materials.

 Information for international students